-SPECIAL FIRE AND EXPLOSION HAZARDS: This product is combustible.
-When involved in a fire, this material may decompose and produce irritating vapors and toxic compounds (including carbon oxides and zinc compounds).
+SPECIAL FIRE AND EXPLOSION HAZARDS: If heated to high temperatures for a prolonged period, the water in this product can evaporate off and the residue may ignite.
+When involved in a fire, this material may decompose and produce irritating vapors and toxic compounds (including carbon oxides and nitrogen oxides).
+The Lidocaine and Prilocaine components of this product are skin sensitizers, and so they pose a contact hazard to firefighters.

 Explosion Sensitivity to Mechanical Impact: Not sensitive.
 Explosion Sensitivity to Static Discharge: Not sensitive.
+NFPA RATING